-10-K Item 1A-Risk Factor Disclosures
+10-K Item 1A-Risk Factor Disclosure

-Effective December 1, 2005, SEC rules mandate "risk factor disclosure" in a new item 1A of the company's Form 10-K. Companies are also required to issue quarterly updates for material changes in the risk factors.
+Effective December 1, 2005, SEC rules mandate "risk factor disclosure" in a new Item 1A of the company's Form 10-K. Companies are also required to issue quarterly updates for material changes in the risk factors.
 The SEC noted that some companies already disclose some risk related to forward-looking statements, but it is mandating that every company identify risk factors explicitly.
 The risk factor disclosures are to be based on "an evaluation of the material risks facing the issuer."
 As such, companies have to know and evaluate their risks.
-The SEC believes these new disclosures are not too burdensome because companies will have internal controls over financial reporting and disclosure controls and procedures already in place.
+The SEC has a 2017 proposed rule to change the risk factor disclosures should be based on the registrant's own risk identification process (vs. following a generic list).